craftcms/docs/docs/commerce/1.x/docs/shipping.md

 ## Shipping

 The shipping system in Craft Commerce is a way for shipping costs to be added to the cart when a customer selects a shipping method you set up.

 The core components of the shipping system are:

-- Shipping Categories
+- Shipping categories
-- Shipping Zones
+- Shipping zones
-- Shipping Methods & Rules
+- Shipping methods and rules

 Shipping methods and rules are at the core of the shipping engine.
 The shipping rules use shipping categories, shipping zones and additional order conditions to determine which shipping methods are available to the cart for your customer to select from.